 This is a promotional brochure for the Osborne Realty Company at Osceola in St. Clair County, Missouri.
 It extols the virtues of the land and people of the area, and offers several parcels of rural land for sale.
 The brochure is not dated.

 Osceola Presbyterian Church, Osceola, Missouri, Records, 1842-1859, (C1358)

 The records of the Osceola Presbyterian Church in St. Clair County contain church organization, minutes of sessions, infant and adult baptisms, lists of admissions and dismissions, and list of deaths.

 Phifer, Charles Lincoln (1860-1931), Papers, 1880-1908, (C3527)

-Two unpublished novels.
-THE COUNTRY EDITOR is autobiographical; THE COUNTY JUDGE, OR, THE OSCEOLA FOX is about the repudiation of fraudulent railroad bonds in St. Clair County, MO, in the 1860s.
+The papers contain two unpublished novels; The County Editor is autobiographical; The County Judge, or the Osceola Fox is about the repudiation of fraudulent railroad bonds in St. Clair County, Missouri, in the 1860s.